psilberk/langchain4j/langchain4j-oracle/README.md

 Instances of this store can be created by configuring a builder.
 The builder requires that a DataSource and an embedding table be provided.
-The distance between two vectors is calculated using [cosine similarity](https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/cosine-similarity.html) which measures the cosine of the angle between two vectors.
+The distance between two vectors is calculated using <a href="https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/cosine-similarity.html" target="_blank">cosine similarity</a> which measures the cosine of the angle between two vectors.

 It is recommended to configure a DataSource which pools connections, such as the Universal Connection Pool or Hikari.
 A connection pool will avoid the latency of